 System Clock and Time Protocols

-The switch uses the system clock for displaying the time and for time-stamping messages.
-The system clock is set to Coordinated Universal Time (UTC); the switch calculates local time based on the time zone setting.
+The switch uses the system clock to display the time and time-stamping messages.
+Set the system clock to Coordinated Universal Time (UTC); the switch calculates local time based on the time zone setting.
 Time-stamps and time displays are in local time.
-The system clock can be set either manually or via Network Time Protocol (NTP); any NTP servers properly configured on the switch override time that is manually entered.
+The system clock can be set manually or via Network Time Protocol (NTP); any NTP servers properly configured on the switch override time manually entered.

 The following sections deal with the configuration of the system clock and the use of NTP and PTP.